tanganke/fusion_bench/docs/cli/fusion_bench_webui.md

 - `--config-path PATH`: Specify the path to the config directory.
 If not provided, the default FusionBench config path will be used.
 - `--print-tree`: Print the configuration tree structure before launching the web interface.
 Default is `False`.
+- `--bind-ip IP`: Specify the IP address to bind the web UI.
+Default is `127.0.0.1`.
+- `--port PORT`: Specify the port to run the web UI.
+Default is `7860`.
+- `--share`: Share the web UI.
+Default is `False`.

 The web interface consists of the following components: